-Same goes for the washing up brush and counter cloths too.
+Same goes for the washing up brush.
 Avoid those lurid coloured ones you see on supermarket shelves.
 Opt for something with a designer feel instead.
-This free-standing scrubbing brush, which comes as part of a the Bucket Dishwashing set with matching micro fibre cloth, soap dispenser and container, also comes with a replacement brush head.
+This Brabantia washing up brush comes with a suction cup that sticks to the inside of the kitchen sink, so that it is largely hidden from view.

 And, when it comes to tea towels avoid anything white or light coloured.
 Tea towels are often not only used for drying dishes, but for wiping oily and greasy hands on whilst cooking.
 Those light-coloured ones quickly lose their glistening brightness.
-Go for darker colour teatowels and the same goes for napkins too, this Hopsack set won't show the marks.
+Go for darker colour tea towels and the same goes for oven gloves and other kitchen linens too.